-The need for communications activity will generally be identified by the communications and media team with senior officers of the council (head of service, director, executive director and/or chief executive) and will be agreed with portfolio holder.
+The need for communications activity will generally be identified by the communications and media team with senior officers of the council (head of service, director, executive director and/or chief executive) and will be agreed with the relevant committee chair or Leader and Deputy Leader as appropriate.

-All media enquiries, media releases, statements, information bulletins, pitches and interview requests must be handled by the communications and media team.
+All media enquiries, media releases, statements, information bulletins, pitches and interview requests relating to the council, its policies and services must be handled by the communications and media team.